 - Knife for the craftsmanship

-- Soldering iron ( with quality hot tip), solder, and solder pump ( important for soldering and de-soldering components)
+- Soldering iron ( with quality hot tip), solder, and solder pump

 - Reverse-action tweezers ( for clipping)

 - Multimeter and color-coded 4-band metal film resistors (for controlling the flow of current for specific apparatuses)

 - Capacitors for precise regulation of DC flow